 Cannibal Creek Vineyard is our home and our way of life.
 We planted the vines in 1997 and we still tend the vines by hand today.

-While we didn’t set out to win awards, reviews on our first Pinot Noir in the year 2000 gave us added confidence in the vineyard’s potential and untold confidence in ourselves!
-This can be viewed as a good or bad thing, as it’s definitely been responsible for all the work we’ve had to put in, but also for some seriously good wine!
+While we didn’t set out to win awards, reviews on our first Pinot Noir in the year 2000 gave us the added confidence in the vineyard’s potential and untold confidence in ourselves!

 Making wine is a bit like capturing a piece of history.
 Opening a bottle can transport you back to that particular vintage and what defined that particular year, not just what happened on the farm but also life events….
-A bit like a wine diary!
-We also find when we go wine tasting and buy wine from a different producer, on opening that bottle it can transport us back to that day!
-It’s one of the often-unforeseen pleasures of wine tasting your way around the Country!
-We hope you get the same pleasure when visiting us!
+A bit like a wine dairy!
+Opening a bottle can transport us back to the day it was bought.
+It’s one of the often-unforeseen pleasures of wine tasting your way around the country.
+We hope you can get the same please when visiting us!